Loan Made to a Shareholder

 You have to include the value of the benefit in box O of the shareholder's RL-1 slip (see courtesy translation RL-1-T).

-If a shareholder who is an employee receives a loan that is made to the person because the person is a shareholder, the value of the benefit must be calculated as it is for shareholders and included in box O only.
-However, if the loan is made to the person because the person is an employee, the value of the benefit must be calculated in the same way as for an employee who receives a loan and included in boxes A and L and, where applicable, in box G of the employee's RL-1 slip (see the Benefit Provided to an Employee page).
+If a shareholder who is an employee receives a loan that is made to them because they are a shareholder, the value of the benefit must be calculated as it is for shareholders and included in box O only.
+However, if the loan is made to the person because they are an employee, the value of the benefit must be calculated in the same way as for an employee who receives a loan and included in boxes A and L and, where applicable, in box G of the employee's RL-1 slip (see the Benefit Provided to an Employee page).

 If a person who is connected to a shareholder receives a loan and does not contract the debt by reason of an office or employment, the value of the benefit must be calculated as it would be for a shareholder who receives the benefit as a shareholder.
-It must be included in box O of the person's RL-1 slip (rather than the shareholder's RL-1 slip).
+It must be included in box O of the person's RL-1 slip (not in the shareholder's RL-1 slip).

 The loan must be included in the shareholder's income if the shareholder did not repay it in the taxation year following the year it was made.